 Marketing and Advertising Expenses-Marketing and advertising expenses consist primarily of member acquisition expenses associated with our direct, marketing partner and online advertising member acquisition channels, in addition to compensation and other expenses related to marketing, business development, partner management, public relations and carrier relations personnel who support our offerings.
-We report advertising costs in the period in which costs are incurred.
-Advertising costs incurred in the years ended December 31, 2010, 2011 and 2012 totaled \$53.9 million, \$49.2 million and \$50.3 million, respectively.
+Advertising costs incurred in the years ended December 31, 2011, 2012 and 2013 totaled \$49.2 million, \$50.3 million and \$63.4 million, respectively.

 Our direct channel expenses primarily consist of costs for e-mail marketing and may also include costs for television advertising, radio advertising, print advertising and direct mail marketing.
+Advertising costs for our direct channel are expensed the first time the related advertising takes place.
 Our marketing partner channel expenses primarily consist of fees paid to marketing partners with which we have a relationship.
 Our online advertising channel expenses primarily consist of paid keyword search advertising on search engines.
+Advertising costs for our marketing partner channel and our online advertising channel are expensed as incurred.

 Research and Development Expenses-Research and development expenses consist primarily of compensation and related expenses incurred for enhancements to the functionality of our website.
-Research and development costs, which totaled \$6.4 million, \$7.3 million and \$8.4 million for the years ended December 31, 2010, 2011 and 2012, respectively, are included in technology and content expense in the accompanying consolidated statements of comprehensive income.
+Research and development costs, which totaled \$7.3 million, \$8.4 million and \$10.1 million for the years ended December 31, 2011, 2012 and 2013, respectively, are included in technology and content expense in the accompanying consolidated statements of comprehensive income.

 Internal-Use Software and Website Development Costs-We capitalize costs of materials, consultants and compensation and benefits costs of employees who devote time to the development of internal-use software; however, we usually expense as incurred website development costs for new features and functionalities because it is not probable that they will result in additional functionality until they are both developed and tested with confirmation that they are more effective than the current set of features and functionalities on our website.
 Our judgment is required in determining the point at which various projects enter the phases at which costs may be capitalized, in assessing the ongoing value of the capitalized costs and in determining the estimated useful lives over which the costs are amortized, which is generally three years.
-To the extent that we change the manner in which we develop and test new features and functionalities related to our website, assess the ongoing value of capitalized assets or determine the estimated useful lives over which the costs are amortized, evelopment costs we capitalize and amortize in future periods would be impacted.
-Through December 31, 2012, the majority of our internal-use software and website development costs have been expensed as incurred.
+To the extent that we change the manner in which we develop and test new features and functionalities related to our website, assess the ongoing value of capitalized assets or determine the estimated useful lives over which the costs are amortized, the amount of website development costs we capitalize and amortize in future periods would be impacted.
+During the year ended December 31, 2013, we capitalized 50.2 million in website development costs.